Antichains for Concurrent Parameterized Games: Symbolic algorithms for parameterized games

-Let us argue that when $\latticeK = \subsets{\natnonneg}$ the least fixed-point of the operator in \Cref{def:fixpoint} corresponds to the winning region for Eve in the knowledge game.
+Let us argue that the least fixed-point of the operator in \Cref{def:fixpoint} corresponds to the winning region for Eve in the knowledge game.

 \begin{restatable}{theorem}{fixpointcorrectness} Let \((v, K) \in \verticesE\) such that \(K \neq \emptyset\).
-Eve has a winning strategy from \((v, K)\) in \(\kGame\) if and only if there exists $i \in \natnonneg$ such that \((v, K) \in \expand{\W^i}\) \end{restatable}
+Eve has a winning strategy from \((v, K)\) in \(\kGame\) if and only if there exists $i \in \natnonneg$ such that \((v, K) \in \expand{\W^i}\). \end{restatable}

-\begin{proof}[Proof sketch] The proof follows the same line as the correctness proof of the fixed-point computation of the winning region in standard two-player turn-based reachability games.
-A crucial difference however, is that our operator restricts to antichains of maximal elements: this will be very useful to compactly store large winning regions.

-From every \((v, K) \in \expand{\W^i}\), one can construct a winning strategy by induction on the least index \(i\) such that \((v, K) \in \expand{\W^i}\).
-To do so, one selects an action such that any successor \((v', K')\) satisfies \((v', K') \in \expand{\W^{i-1}}\).
+\begin{proof}[Sketch] The proof follows the same line as the correctness proof of the fixed-point computation of the winning region in standard two-player turn-based reachability games.
+From every \((v, K) \in \expand{\W^i}\), one can construct a winning strategy by induction on the least index \(j\) such that \((v, K) \in \expand{\W^j}\): select an action such that any successor \((v', K')\) satisfies \((v', K') \in \expand{\W^{j-1}}\).
 Conversely, if Eve has a winning strategy from \((v, K)\), she can ensure to progress towards a target vertex.
 Since any target vertex necessarily belongs to the winning region, we can show that \((v, K)\) is also in the winning region. \end{proof}